chandrawi/ADS1x15-ADC/README.md

 # ADS1X15

 Python library for I2C ADC ADS1015, ADS1115, and similar analog to digital converter.
-Works using I2C bus under Linux kernel.
+This library works with Raspberry pi or other SBC using I2C bus under Linux kernel.

+For using I2C ADC with Arduino, you can check this similar library in this [link](https://github.com/RobTillaart/ADS1X15).

 ## Description